Knowledge is not power.

 SYSTEM 7: LOVE

-Empathy, passion, and caring.
+Empathy, passion, and good will trump everything else.

 Oprah is Oprah because she created powerful ideas about what she wanted in her future.